-Machine Learning – Speciality is the newest AWS certification and focuses on, well, machine learning.
-Imagine that.
+The AWS Certified Machine Learning – Speciality is the one of the newer certifications and focuses on, well, machine learning.
+Imagine that!
 You will be expected to demonstrate an understanding of the underlying concepts of machine learning, such as data collection and analysis, modeling, and machine learning algorithms, as well as proficiency with Kinesis for streaming data collection and SageMaker for building, training, tuning, and deploying machine learning models.

 Which AWS certification is right for you?

 Okay!
 So we’ve got 11 total certifications (for now), spread across multiple levels and discipline areas.
 If you’re the sort who just has to collect them all, more power to you.
 But what if you’re following a more focused track, or pondering a career change into cloud computing?
 What certifications should you go after?